omarelghobary/omarelghobary/README.md

 <h1 align="center">Omar Elghobary</h1>
-<h3 align="center"> a passionate aspiring IT professional with a keen eye for design creative coding, automation and security software,
+<h3 align="center"> A passionate IT professional with a keen eye for design creative coding, automation and security software,
   Based in Ottawa, Canada</h3>